cds-snc/exploration-documentation/ProcessDocumentation.md

 **2. Pre-Discovery**

 We moved to the term "Pre-Discovery" because it sounded less intimidating and it fit into our "Discovery, Alpha, Beta, Live" model of phase patterns – which helped communicate the process.
-After running a couple pilot programs with partners, it became evident that the end might not always lead to a Discovery phase.
-We learned there's multiple ways of helping a department, so by calling the service "Pre-Discovery," we weren't managing expectations effectively.
+After running several pilot engagements with partners, it became evident that the end might not always lead to a Discovery phase.
+We learned there's multiple ways of helping a department, so by calling the service "Pre-Discovery" we weren't managing expectations effectively.
 We also found that the process had intrinsic value for a partner, and it could exist as its own service.
 We decided to separate the name from the "Discovery, Alpha, Beta, Live" model.

 **3. Exploration**